brunocampos01/understanding-the-python-ecosystem/README.md

     <summary><b> Set Python's Environment Variables</b></summary>

   <!-- ### **Set Python's Environment Variables** -->
-  - To individual project `PYTHONPATH` search path until module.
-Example: [Apache Airflow](https://airflow.apache.org/) read `dag\` folder and add automatically any file that is in this directory.
+  - `PYTHONPATH` is an environment variable which you can set to add additional directories where python will look for modules and packages.
+Example: [Apache Airflow](https://airflow.apache.org/) read `dag/` folder and add automatically any file that is in this directory.
   - To interpreter `PYTHONHOME` indicate standard packages.

   <br/>